Join the team at Junction

 Benefits

-Benefits include 25 days holiday + bank holidays, health care scheme, and if you choose to opt into the pension scheme, employee contributions are around 6% whilst Goole Town Council adds 19.9%.
+Benefits include 25 days holiday + bank holidays, health care scheme, and if you choose to opt into the pension scheme we’re part of the Local Government Pension Scheme – East Riding Pension Fund.

 Professional Development